 |8.||Canon XTi||Y||- / -||-||-||-||2.0||-||-||-|

 |9.||Canon XT||Y||- / -||-||-||-||2.0||-||-||-|

 |13.||Leica Q Typ 116||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 Studio photographers will appreciate that the Canon 30D (unlike the X Vario) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 30D and the X Vario have been discontinued, but can regularly be found used on eBay.
+Both the 30D and the X Vario have been discontinued, but can regularly be found used on ebay.
 The 30D was replaced by the Canon 40D, while the X Vario does not have a direct successor.
 Further information on the features and operation of the 30D and X Vario can be found, respectively, in the Canon 30D Manual (free pdf) or the online Leica X Vario Manual.